jasongalas/mr-text-editor/README.md

 ## Description

 Given the files for just another text editior, we were tasked with creating a Progressive Web Application.
 This involved massaging the package.jsons to run the proper scripts, configuring a webpack, and some Javascript manipulations.
+These files are usually done up for us in the context of this coding bootcamp, so it was good practice to type it out ourselves.

 ## Installation

-There was some backend installation involved in this, but everything should run from the render link here:
+There was some backend installation involved in this, but everything should run from the render link here: https://mr-text-editor.onrender.com/

 ## Usage

+As the name suggests, it's a text editor.
+Although it does respond to Javascript key words, which means aspects like "console.log" and "functions" get highlighted with unique colors, so that's kindof neat.
+You can also install the application natively as a chrome app, and that's also kindof neat.

 ## Credits